jsotiro/docker-multiscan/README.md

 Because of the dependencies on other included shell scripts, you should only run dmscan under the project's directory.

-Running it with any parameters it will show the same as screen as if you run it with -h or --help parameter
+Running it with any parameters it will show the same  screen as if you run it with -h or --help parameter

 ![cli](images/cli-main-s.png)